-Braemar is the third-coldest place in Britain and holds the crown for having the lowest ever winter temperature since records began with an astonishing -27°C recorded in 1982.
+The weather in Braemar is chilly, to say the least, and it is, in fact, the third-coldest place in Britain and holds the crown for having the lowest winter temperature since records began with an astonishing -27°C recorded in 1982.

 Coupled with more than 150 rainy days each year and a micro-climate that brings in biting winds from the mountains, a winter walk in the wilds of Braemar definitely needs to be approached with caution.

-If you intend to drive to Braemar you’ll find a decent-size paid car park in the village centre with toilets nearby and a couple of local shops around the corner.
+If you intend to drive to Braemar you’ll find a decent-sized paid car park in the village centre with toilets nearby and a couple of local shops around the corner.
 A little way up the road is the bridge crossing the Clunie Water and across the road is the Fife Arms hotel and a bike hire shop.

 The Fife Arms and the Invercauld Arms are typical traditional old buildings that are furnished with more Highland memorabilia than you can shake a spurtle at, and both offer delicious traditional Scottish food and a mightily impressive collection of Scotch whisky.